Chymyst/chymyst-core/docs/chymyst03.md

 These macros can read the names `"counter"` and `"fetch"` from the surrounding code context.
 This functionality is intended as a syntactic convenience.

-Each molecule injector as a `toString` method.
+Each molecule emitter as a `toString` method.
 This method will return the molecule's name if it was assigned.
 For blocking molecules, the molecule's name is followed by `"/B"`.